-I train in English, and in English with simultaneous interpretation.
-I draw on the worldwide ICA network to provide ToP training materials in other languages, and to arrange for experienced local ToP trainers to deliver with me (or without me) in other languages.
+I work in English, and in English with simultaneous interpretation.
+I draw on the worldwide ICA network to provide ToP training materials in other languages, and to arrange for experienced local ToP trainers and facilitators to deliver with me (or without me) in other languages.